 What place does emotion have in business?
 It might sound as if emotional intelligence is a soft skill (which it is), but that doesn’t make it less important for leadership than the more championed hard skills.

 For one, emotional intelligence helps improve a leader’s ability to make decisions because it offers a wider lens by which to see which course is the correct one.
 Naturally, understanding one’s emotional ebb and flow will increase their personal well-being, but it also acts as a valve to release the pent-up stress that comes from working life.

 That positive influence isn’t only personal but spreads to teams and increases their performance, which in turn fosters loyalty and employee retention.

 How to Improve Your EI

 No matter how much emotional intelligence you think you have, there is always room for improvement.
 Emotional intelligence isn’t like a light switch.
 It must be worked on.
 Here are some ways to improve your emotional self-control:

 - Don’t explode when things don’t go your way.
 Yes, it can be frustrating, even maddening, but emotional outbursts only create more tension, instead of relieving it.

 - Don’t take credit for everything.
 You’re not an island, but part of a team that works together and succeeds together.
 Taking all the credit is factually wrong and will result in resentments.
 Learn more self-serving bias.

 - Don’t brag about how good you are.
-Again, whatever accomplishments you’ve achieved on the job are the result of many not one.
+Again, whatever accomplishments you’ve achieved on the job are the result of many, not one.
 Plus, such an attitude hints at a hidden well of insecurity.

 When you’re working with others, Jennifer had these suggestions to improve your empathy and emotional intelligence: